Korbiwe/md5-fetcher-test-task/README.md

 The task itself is as follows:

-Write a CLI tool that fetches sites and outputs their MD5 hashes to the console.
+Write a CLI tool that fetches urls and outputs their MD5 hashes to the console.
 The sites must be fetched in parallel, number of parallel requests should be specified by a CLI flag.
 The result ordering is irrelevant.

 Usage: